rendis/devtoolkit/README.md

 The CSV reader provides a simple and efficient way to read CSV files in Go.

 More details can be found in the [CSV Reader documentation](reader/csv/README.md).

 ---

+### Generators

+#### struct-guard

+The struct-guard tool generates wrapper structs in Go for tracking changes to the fields of the original struct.

+More details can be found in the [struct-generator documentation](generators/struct-guard/README.md).

+---